sciencehistory/kithe/README.md

 * Again re-iterate that kithe requires your Rails app use postgres, 9.5+.

-* kithe requires Rails 5.2 or 6.0.
+* kithe works with Rails 5.2 through 6.1.

 * To install migrations from kithe to setup your database for it's models: `rake kithe_engine:install:migrations`